yuluyan/LuyanSite/content/posts/hugo-tutorial-3/index.md

 ## PostCSS
 Install two useful package PostCSS and autoprefixer.
 They are part of the Hugo pipeline taking care of minifying CSS and adding cross-browser vendor prefixes.
-If you used {{< mmaf "snap" false >}} to install hugo, you should first create your site and install these two package locally, i.e., omit the {{< mmaf "-g" false >}} flag.
+If you used {{< f "snap" >}} to install hugo, you should first create your site and install these two package locally, i.e., omit the {{< f "-g" >}} flag.
 {{< highlight plaintext >}}
 npm install -g postcss-cli
 npm install -g autoprefixer
 {{< /highlight >}}

-After installation, create or modify the {{< mmaf "postcss.config.js" false >}} in the root of your site with the following content.
-Note that if you already have such file, it's highly likely there is a {{< mmaf "browers" false >}} key.
-This is obsolete and you should change it to {{< mmaf "Browserslist" false >}}.
+After installation, create or modify the {{< f "postcss.config.js" >}} in the root of your site with the following content.
+Note that if you already have such file, it's highly likely there is a {{< f "browers" >}} key.
+This is obsolete and you should change it to {{< f "Browserslist" >}}.
 {{< highlight javascript "hl_lines=4">}}
 module.exports = {
     plugins: {